 2.1 At St Luke's, Computing is taught using a blocked curriculum approach.
 This ensures children are able to develop depth in their knowledge and skills over the duration of each of their computing topics.
-Teachers use the Teach Computing scheme as a starting point for the planning of their computing lessons, which are often richly linked to engaging contexts in other subjects and topics.
+Teachers use the 'Twinkl - Planlt' scheme as a starting point for the planning of their computing lessons, which are often richly linked to engaging contexts in other subjects and topics.
 Each lesson contains revision, analysis and problem-solving.
 The lesson plans and resources help children to build on prior knowledge at the same time as introducing new skills and challenges.

 In KS1, the focus is on developing the use of algorithms, programming and how technology can be used safely and purposefully.
 In KS2, lessons still focus on algorithms, programming and coding but in a more complex way and for different purposes.
 Children also develop their knowledge of computer networks, internet services and the safe and purposeful use of the internet and technology.
 Data Handling is featured more heavily in UKS2.
 Skills learnt through KS1 and LKS2 are used to support data presentation.
 Adult guides are offered, as well as end-of-unit assessments, enabling staff to feel confident in the progression of skills and knowledge and that outcomes have been met.
 Teachers are provided with a specific sequence of lessons for their year group, offering structure and narrative.
+These are not to be used exclusively but will support teachers' planning.